LeonSpark/EtherQL/README.md

 `<bean id="starter" class="edu.suda.ada.config.AppConfig"/>`

-## If you want to run a standalone application that just sync data from the blockchain.
+## Running a standalone App

-At the root directory of this project.
+At the root directory of this project, run

-Configuration
+`mvn spring-boot:run`

+##Configuration

-Add ethersql.conf file to your classpath to specify the Ethereum raw data location and MongoDB properties.
+Add etherql.conf file to your classpath to specify the Ethereum raw data location and MongoDB properties.
 ```
 mongo.host=127.0.0.1
 mongo.port=27017